AntonTodorov321/React-Estate-App/README.md

 - **Fetch API:** For making HTTP requests to the back-end API.

 ## Server Repository
-For the server i use SoftUni Practice Server.
-You can access it here:  [Softuni Practice Server](https://github.com/softuni-practice-server/softuni-practice-server)
+For the server I use SoftUni Practice Server.
+You can access it here [Softuni Practice Server](https://github.com/softuni-practice-server/softuni-practice-server)